Chew on This: A Guide to Safe and Not-So-Safe Dog Bones

 Safe Dog Bones

 In both the dental and digestive departments, pig ears fly high.
-(They’re also a sustainable option).
+(They’re also a sustainable optionopens in a new tab).
 Because the texture is relatively thin compared to most bones, there’s less risk of your dog cracking a tooth while chewing on it, says Dr. Carmichael.
 And when it comes to GI problems, Dr. Lawrence has yet to have dog come in for an internal issue from eating a pig ear.
 “As long as it seems like the right size for your dog” — as in, something they can properly chew up — “you shouldn’t have to worry.”

 Similar to pig ears, bully sticks — which are actually dried, cured bull penis, BTW — are generally safe on the oral front, because they soften as they’re chewed, says Dr. Carmichael.
 The curled sticks are also hard to snap in half, says Dr. Lawrence, making them less likely to be swallowed in large pieces (though he has seen it on occasion).

 It’s worth noting that, especially if you have an overweight pup on your hands, bully sticks aren’t the lowest-cal option: One study revealed that the average six-inch stick packs 88 calories (for reference, that’s about nine percent of a 50-pound dog’s daily calories).
 But if you’re looking for a sustainable option that’s relatively long-lasting and weight isn’t a concern, bully sticks are a great choice.

 Dental bones are dog treats that have been specially crafted to promote oral health, particularly by reducing plaque or tartar buildup on teeth.
 “Every year, more brands show up on the Veterinary Oral Health Council’s radar, which is the organization that researches and vouches for specific products to see how safe and effective they really are,” says Dr. Carmichael, who recommends checking out their website (VOHC.orgopens in a new tab) before shopping.